 This step only applies when you use VMware Workspace ONE:

-From within the Workspace ONE UEM console, you must manually synchronize the changes you saved in the Microsoft Endpoint Manager admin center.
+From within the Workspace ONE UEM console, you must manually synchronize the changes you saved in the Microsoft Intune admin center.
 Until you manually sync changes, Workspace ONE UEM isn’t aware of configuration changes, and users in new groups you’ve assigned won’t successfully report compliance.